 Different types of medications can contribute to hair loss, ranging from common birth control pill to anti-depressants.

-You may be deficient in something, and it’s causing your hair fall out.
+You may be deficient in something, and it’s causing your hair to fall out.
 It could be one of the essential B vitamins like biotin.
 There are fatty acids which are critical for hair growth.

 Similarly, have you recently experienced major stress?
 Major stress is also known to cause hair loss.
 Again, a lot of illnesses can also make you lose your hair.
 Bulimia and anorexia are two common eating disorders that can cause hair loss.